DU women's college students claim men scaled walls, harassed them during fest | Education

 - India

 Students at Delhi University's Indraprastha College for Women alleged that some men scaled the institute's boundary walls during a fest on Tuesday and ''harassed several students''.
-There was no response from the college authorities and police over the incident.
+Police have registered an FIR under sections 337 (causing hurt by act endangering life or personal safety of others) and and 188 (disobedience to an order lawfully promulgated by a public servant) of the Indian Penal Code and arrested seven people, they said.
 An All India Students' Association (AISA) activist alleged that the men were heard chanting ''Miranda, IP dono hamara (Miranda House and Indraprastha College both are ours)'' and ''Miranda nahi chhoda to IP bhi nahi chhodenge (We didn't leave Miranda, we won't leave IP either)''.

 In October, some students of Delhi University's all-women Miranda House College alleged that several men scaled the boundary walls and the gates during an open Diwali fest on campus and indulged in ''cat-calling and sexist sloganeering''.